nagarkarv/k8s-kateyes/README.md

 This will install the client and server into a dedicated namespace 'kateyes'.
 It also deploys an nginx ingress controller configured with class name as 'kateyes-nginx'.
 After successfull deployment, you should get an external loadbalancer ip for the controller which can be used to access the application.

 **NOTE:**
 While deploying you may get an error message 'no endpoints available for service "ingress-nginx-controller-admission'.
-To resolve, wait for a short time for the endpoints to get registered and re-run the command aganin.
+To resolve, wait for a short while for the endpoints to get registered and re-run the command again.

 ## Custom Ingress
-If you do not want to deploy a new ingress controller and would like to connect to your existing controller
+If you do not want to deploy a new ingress controller and would like to connect to your existing controller in the cluster
 1. Do not apply the file '01-kateyes-nginx-ingress-ctrl.yaml'
 2. Update the annotations kubernetes. io/ingress. class with appropriate ingress class
    - 05-kateyes-client-ingress.yaml